 Each library will be operating under a different set of guidelines determined by their Board of Trustees; however, most libraries will be offering Curbside Grab-and-Go pick-up service to their patrons.
 Please check with your library for more information.

 How does curbside pick-up work?

-You can place a holds request for materials available from your home library on the online catalog.
+You can place a holds request for materials available from any library location, but you will need to pick up those items from the library where they are located.
 Your library will notify you when your item(s) is ready for pick up and schedule a time for you to visit during their operating hours.